 8. 5 diseases commonly infect Christmas cactus.
-Penn State University Extension experts provide a handy fact sheet that outlines the plant diseases that most often affect Christmas cacti.
+Penn State University Extension experts provide a handy fact sheet outlining the plant diseases that most often affect Christmas cacti.
 Their list includes: Basal stem rot, botrytis blight, impatiens necrotic spot virus, phytophthora root rot, and pythium root rot.

 9. Fungus gnats, flower thrips, and root mealybugs are the pests that most often infest Christmas cacti.
-The University of Massachusetts-Amherst Extension Service recommends preventative measures.
 The biggest culprit in attracting pests to Christmas cacti seems to be overwatering.
 Preventative care, such as discarding infested plants, is another recommended tactic.
-Pesticides are available for commercial growers, although home-growers may not be able to get their hands on those pesticides.
+Pesticides are available for commercial growers, although home gardeners may not be able to get their hands on those pesticides.

 10. By the way, that Christmas cactus you are buying is probably not actually a Christmas cactus.
 Surprise!
 According to the U-Mass Extension Service, “Holiday cactus is sometimes marketed as Christmas cactus, Thanksgiving cactus, or Zygocactus.
-The "true" Christmas cactus is an interspecific hybrid of Schlumbergera truncata and Schlumbergera russelliana that originated about 150 years ago in England.
-It is a common houseplant but is not often grown commercially.
+True Christmas cactus is an interspecific hybrid of Schlumbergera truncata and Schlumbergera russelliana that originated about 150 years ago in England.
+It's a common houseplant but not often grown commercially.
 Plants have segments with rounded margins, ribbed ovaries, and purplish-brown anthers.
-The correct latin name for Christmas cactus is Schlumbergera x buckleyi; the "x" indicates that it is an interspecific hybrid.
+The correct Latin name for Christmas cactus is Schlumbergera x buckleyi; the "x" indicates that it is an interspecific hybrid.
 Most commercial cultivars of holiday cactus are actually Schlumbergera truncata, commonly known as Thanksgiving cactus or Zygocactus.”